 You may make a gift of commercial or residential real estate to Queens Botanical Garden and receive substantial financial benefits.
 If the property is given outright, you will receive a charitable income tax deduction based on the appraised value of the property.

-For more information or to set an appointment, please contact Darcy Hector, Director of Marketing & Development, at 718.886.3800, ext.
+For more information or to set an appointment, please contact Stephanie Ehrlich, Director of Development, at 718.886.3800, ext.
 330, or firstname.lastname@example.org.

 Photo: Jeff Goldberg/Esto